hleclerc/PrepArg/README.md

     // helper that will display the arguments names, and their values
     #include <PrepArg/info.h>

+    // obviously, results can be used directly int foo = 2 * my_boolean;
 }
 ```

 # Configuration

-Configuration may be done using `#define`.
-Main options are defined in [src/PrepArg/default_values.h].
+Configuration may be done using `#define` and main options are defined in [src/PrepArg/default_values.h].

 For example, if `const char *` is to be replaced by `std::string`, one can write something like